TenaciousXenon/GRO_WebScraper/TheBasics.md

 - **Email**: jburke@gromarketing.com
 - **In-person**: ping @Joseph Burke on Teams

-That’s it—no coding required.
-Just install, double-click or paste one of the commands above, and you’ll have your updated CSV in minutes!
+That’s it.
+No coding required.
+Just install, double-click or paste one of the commands above, and you’ll have your updated CSV in minutes